hotwa/LillyMol/docs/QSAR_Models/README.md

 * Molecular Descriptors (x)
 * Response (y)

-Both files should be tabular, space separated and with a header.
+Both files should be tabular, the identifier in column 1, space separated and with a header.
 Use tcount to check that files are tabular.

 For example and activity file might look like
 ```